apruitt13/Flask-PostgreSQL/README.md

    ```
 3. Open your command prompt

-4. cd into the fold with app.py
+4. cd into the folder with app.py

 5. Use the command python app.py
 <img src="images/commandline.png" alt="Logo" width="993" height="110">